A minimum viable product (MVP) is the best way to test whether or not your groundbreaking idea is going to be a hit.

-Based on our seven years’ experience and estimating dozens of projects, we’ve found that the cost of a minimum viable product can range from $40,000 to $120,000.
-This is spread across a timeline of several weeks to several months.
+Based on our seven years of experience and estimating dozens of projects, we’ve found that the cost of MVP development can range from $40,000 to $120,000.
+It’s spread across a timeline of several weeks to several months.

 Let’s review the factors that influence MVP development cost and what makes up the MVP price finally.

 The MVP cost can change dramatically from project to project.
 Some MVPs may be more complex, while others are relatively simple and can be done quickly.
 Let’s review some of the more common influencing factors:

-It’s almost a no-brainer; the bigger a project is going to be, the more money it’s going to take.
+It’s almost a no-brainer; the bigger a project will be, the more money it’s going to take.
 But did you notice that I said “project” and not MVP?
-That’s because the scope (a key part of every project) is going to dictate how large your MVP is going to be.
+That’s because the scope (a key part of every project) is going to dictate how large your MVP will be.

 There's no ready formula for reducing a project down to its minimum viable product.
-It boils down to “what is the simplest we can make our product while still being able to fulfill its core function?”.
+Instead, it boils down to “what is the simplest we can make our product while still being able to fulfill its core function?”.

 But not all technologies are created equal.
 Some are better suited to certain situations than others and could affect your budget differently.

 You want to work with technology that’s been around for a while, like ASP.NET Core or React.
-Established technologies tend to be more stable, and there are more developers who can work with it than the “trendier” technologies.
+Established technologies tend to be more stable, and more developers can work with them than the “trendier” technologies.